 Students committed to learning an instrument are provided 1:1 and/or small group training in composition and technique by one of our music teachers.
 Students are provided opportunities to practice their skills throughout the week and to perform for our parent community.
 We also offer chorus, jazz and rock ensembles, and music production courses in our stand-alone music studio.

 Eighth and 9th grade students are required to take this weekly course, which is also open to 6th and 7th graders with advanced abstraction skills.

-Our Performing Arts courses focus on the intersection of music, drama and movement.
-These classes are co-taught by drama and music teachers.
-In partnership with other disciplines and the Lower School, the Performing Arts students organize two performances each school year (for example, see Tramsmission, An Alternative Radio Show).
+Our performing arts courses focus on the intersection of music, drama, collaboration, and movement.
+These classes are co-taught by drama and music teaching teams.
+In partnership with other disciplines and the Lower School, the performing arts students organize two performances each school year (for example, see Transmission, An Alternative Radio Show).